Central African Republic Travel Information

 Communications systems remain a bit chaotic in the Central African Republic.
-Mobile phone usage is on the rise, but coverage is generally limited.
-It is possible to get internet access in most cities and there are usually some internet cafes to make use of, though the internet speed can be quite slow.
+It's possible to get internet access in most cities but the speeds can be quite slow.
 The international dialling code is +236.

 Become our Central African Republic Travel Expert